Angush/trellobot/readme.md

 You can refer to the `conf.json` included in the repository for an example.

 ## .auth
-The `.auth-template` file is included to save you time, but you will need to create the keys and tokens yourself to run Trellobot.
+The `.auth` file is included as a template to save you time, but you will need to create the keys and tokens yourself to run Trellobot.
 Here's how:

 Property       | How to get the value
 -------------- | ----------------------